Checkmarx/kics/docs/getting-started.md

 -v, --verbose               verbose scan
 ```

+The other commands have no further options.

+---

 ## Next Steps

-- Check how you can easily [integrate it into your CI](integrations.md) for any project.
+- [Understand how to configure KICS](configuration-file.md) so you can have a better KICS experience.
+- [Explore the queries internals](queries.md) for better understanding how KICS works.
 - [Explore the output results format](results.md) and quickly fix the issues detected.

-## Contribution

-Want to go the next mile and contribute?
-[You're welcome!](CONTRIBUTING.md)
+- [Contribute](CONTRIBUTING.md) if you want to go the extra mile.